xrootms/Terraform-Nexus-Sonarqube-K8s-setup-with-Jenkins/README.md

 6️. `Terraform Apply` - Applies the Terraform plan to provision or update cloud infrastructure.

-7. `Notification` - Email notification receive with Checkov report
+7. `Notification` - Sends build notifications + Checkov report via email.

+## Infrastructure Deployed

+*Using Terraform, the pipeline creates:*

+- Custom VPC with public subnets, route tables, IGW

+- Security groups for SonarQube, Nexus, and Kubernetes nodes

+- EC2 instances for SonarQube, Nexus Repository Manager, and Kubeadm (Master/Worker)

+- User Data for automated installation and setup

 ## Prerequisites
 Before Running This project, Make sure you have the following prerequisites ready: